Fentaniao/Liquid/README.md

 ## Screenshots

 Liquid Theme aims to provide an excellent visual effect with Typora in Windows 11.
 I use the elements of modern UI such as Gradient, Mica, and Rounded Rectangle.
-This theme support both English and Chinese, provides 4 modes, Light Mode, Dark Mode, Ink Mode and Ink Dark Mode.
+This theme support both English and Chinese, providing Light Mode, Dark Mode, Ink Mode and Ink Dark Mode.

 ![preview](./media/theme/liquid/preview.png)